daviaraujocc/rag-docs/README.md

 <img src="assets/images/rag-docs.gif" alt="demo">
 </div>

-RAG-DOCS is a document search engine that uses RAG (Retrieval Augmented Generation) architecture to provide completions for your queries.
-The system allows users to upload documents, search for relevant information, and generate responses based on the retrieved context.
+RAG-DOCS is a proof of concept document search engine that uses `RAG` (Retrieval Augmented Generation) architecture to provide completions for your queries.
+The system allows users to upload documents, search for relevant information, and generate responses based on the retrieved context from uploaded documents.

+At the moment RAG-DOCS uses `all-MiniLM-L6-v2` model from Ollama as default for embedding, which requires at least 2GB of RAM, with a reasonable performance, but still not that accurate if compared to OpenAI models.
+The similarity threshold is set to 0.25 as default because of it, but you can change it as you wish.

 ### Features